iov-one/weave/docs/design/permissions.rst

 multiple authentication schemes.
 For example, if we want to design HTLC, we could add an optional "Preimage" to the Tx structure.
-We add a "Hasher" middleware that hashes this preimage, and then grants the permission of something like ``preimage/<hash of preimage>``.
+We add a "Hasher" middleware that hashes this preimage, and then grants the condition of something like ``preimage/<hash of preimage>``.
 This is stored in the context and the "Hasher" exports an Authenticator that allows access to this.

-Once we build this "Hasher" extension, we can import it into any other handler, to add the potential for hash preimages, not just public key signatures, to trigger certain actions.
+Once we build this "Hasher" extension, we can import it into any other handler, to add the potential for hash preimages, not just public key signatures, to grant certain permissions.
 For some handlers this is not useful, so we can select it for each handler.
 Of course, we don't want either/or, we often want to support **both** authentication schemes.
 For this, there